jamieallen59/CV/README.md

   - Behaviour driven development with Cucumber
   - FactoryGirl
   - Version control with git and GitHub
-  - JavaScript, jQuery and CoffeeScript
+  - JavaScript and jQuery
-  - HTML5, ERB and Haml
+  - HTML5 and ERB
-  - CSS3, Sass and Twitter Bootstrap 3
+  - CSS3 and Twitter Bootstrap 3
-  - User authentication and authorisation with bcrypt and Devise
+  - User authentication and authorisation with Bcrypt and Devise
-  - Integration of APIs including Twilio, Stripe and Paperclip
+  - Integration of APIs including Twilio, YouTube and Mailgun
-  - Mailgun API with RestClient
   - GitHub Flavoured Markdown
   - Deployment to Heroku